Misfits-Rebels-Outcasts/Nodef/NodePipeline.md

 # Node Pipeline for Node Graph

-A node graph is commonly represented as a kind of flowchart with a Directed Acyclic Graph (DAG) in most digital compositing software as shown below:
+A node graph is commonly represented as a flowchart with a Directed Acyclic Graph (DAG) in most digital compositing software as shown below:

      Read media  Read media
      |           |